dlebansais/ZombifyMe/README.md

 Zombification.Cancel();
 ```

+## Restarted process

+A program can know if it has been started normally, or restarted, by reading the static property `Zombification.IsRestart`.
+Note that this value is set only if the NoWindow flag is set (see below).

 ## Parameters

 + The name provided in the constructor just needs to be unique vs other users of ZombifyMe.
 A simple string such as your product name or a guid is enough.
 Avoid special characters that have a meaning or are forbidden in file and directory names.